 • 3rd law: absolute zero cannot be reached by ordinary finite steps.

-The first law is energy conservation applied to thermodynamic systems.
+The 1st law is energy conservation for thermodynamic systems.
 In one common sign convention for a closed system,

 ΔU=QW\Delta U = Q - W